gryph1231/GriphRotations/Rubim-RH/Rotations/RG/backupaoeworking.txt

                     or S.QuickDraw:IsAvailable() or S.Audacity:IsAvailable() and not Player:Buff(S.AudacityBuff)) then
                 return S.PistolShot:Cast()
             end
-            -- if S.PistolShot:IsCastableQueue(20) and not stealthall and not Player:Buff(S.AudacityBuff) and Player:Buff(S.Opportunity) then
+            if S.PistolShot:IsCastableQueue(20) and not stealthall and not Player:Buff(S.AudacityBuff) and Player:Buff(S.Opportunity) then return S.PistolShot:Cast()
-            --     return S.PistolShot:Cast()
-            -- end
+            end

             if S.SinisterStrike:IsCastableQueue(8) and not stealthall and not Player:Buff(S.AudacityBuff) then return S.SinisterStrike:Cast()
-            end

-            if S.SinisterStrike:IsCastableQueue(8) and Player:Energy()>=50 then
-                return S.SinisterStrike:Cast()
             end

     end

     --------------------------------------------------------------------------------------------------------------------------------------------